-3. PHA Tenant Selection Procedures: Housing Choices for Voucher Holders offer low-income families and individuals the opportunity to rent an affordable apartment that is decent and sanitary.
-Tenants pay about 30% to 40% of their monthly income towards their rent.
+3. PHA Tenant Selection Procedures: Housing Choices for Voucher Holders

+The Auburn Housing Authority (AHA), the local Public Housing Authority (PHA), manages affordable housing units in Auburn.
+HUD subsidizes the units for low-income families and individuals.
+The units offer low-income families and individuals the opportunity to rent an affordable apartment that is decent, safe, and sanitary.
+Tenants pay about 30% to 40% of their adjusted monthly income towards their rent.